A Travel Trade itinerary with a little something for everyone

-Missed the turn off?
-Pull off at the Lookout Point (1.5 km ahead) for stunning views, quick easy walks and picnic tables for your roadtrip snacks.
+Missed the turn-off?
+Pull off at the Lookout Point (1.5 km ahead) for stunning views, quick easy walks and picnic tables for your road trip snacks.

 Beach Fun for everyone – plan for 2.5 hours:

-Don’t get too comfortable when you get back in the car, your next Kamloops adventure only 5 kilometers away.
+Don’t get too comfortable when you get back in the car, your next Kamloops adventure only 5 kilometres away.
 Lounge on Bruker Marina’s private, licensed beach and play in the water.
-Beaches, and water rentals by the hour mean family fun for everyone!
+Beaches and water rentals by the hour mean family fun for everyone!
 Water rentals are everything from stand-up paddleboards to kayaks, to wakeboard & pontoons boats.
 When the fam gets hungry, wander into the floating Snack Shack.

 For the golf lover – for 9 holes plan for 2.5 hours: